wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-linux-cluster-rdma.md

 # Create a custom private network in Azure
 # Replace 10.32.0.0 with your virtual network address space
 # Replace <network-name> with your network identifier
-# Select a region where A8 and A9 VMs are available, such as West US
+# Select a region where A8 and A9 VMs are available, such as China North
 # See Azure Pricing pages for prices and availability of A8 and A9 VMs

-azure network vnet create -l "West US" -e 10.32.0.0 -i 16 <network-name>
+azure network vnet create -l "China North" -e 10.32.0.0 -i 16 <network-name>

 # Create a cloud service.
 All the A8 and A9 instances need to be in the same cloud service for Linux RDMA to work across InfiniBand.
 # Note: The current maximum number of VMs in a cloud service is 50.
 If you need to provision more than 50 VMs in the same cloud service in your cluster, contact Azure Support.

-azure service create <cloud-service-name> --location "West US" –s <subscription-ID>
+azure service create <cloud-service-name> --location "China North" –s <subscription-ID>

 # Define a prefix naming scheme for compute nodes, e.g., cluster11, cluster12, etc.